xlladdins/xll/docs/Excel4MacrosQ-S.md

     > SOLVER.DELETE to delete the old constraint and then use SOLVER.ADD
     > to add the constraint in the form you want.

->
+> &nbsp;

 **Related Functions**

-SOLVER.DELETE   Deletes an existing constraint
+SOLVER.DELETE&nbsp;&nbsp;&nbsp;Deletes an existing constraint

-SOLVER.ADD   Adds a constraint to the current problem
+SOLVER.ADD&nbsp;&nbsp;&nbsp;Adds a constraint to the current problem

 Return to [top](#Q)